Fruchedes/my-kubernetes-notes/K8s-resources/readme.md

 ## Resource Types

-🚨 **Note:** You should follow this ordering (and this is the order they are covered in the video course)
+🚨 **Note:** You should follow this ordering (and this is the order they are covered in the video course) -**Certificate Authority**: trusted root of all certificates in the cluster allows components to validat each ordeer
+- Controller, scheduler manager and Kubelet all have a client certificate and communicate with Apiserver who has the server certificate

 - **Namespace**: Provides a way to divide cluster resources between multiple users.
 - **Pod**: The smallest and simplest Kubernetes object.
 Represents a set of running containers on your cluster.
 - **ReplicaSet**: Ensures that a specified number of pod replicas are running at any given time.
-- **Deployment**: Manages stateless applications, providing features such as rolling updates and rollbacks.
+- **Deployment**: Manages lifecycle of pods, providing features such as replicasets, rolling updates and rollbacks.
 - **Service**: Defines a logical set of pods and a policy by which to access them.
 - **Job**: Creates one or more pods that run to completion.
 - **CronJob**: Schedules jobs to run at specified times or intervals.